guilhermeprokisch/Cogitable/README.md

  - Create a new repository.
 Example: Notes
  - Install the Github App [here](https://github.com/apps/cogitable)
- - Give permission for Cogito in your new created repo.
+ - Give permission for Cogitable in your new created repo.

 ## Features: